Acupuncture for Allergies & Hay Fever

 What the research says

-The largest trial to date, ACUSAR (Brinkhaus et al., Annals of Internal Medicine, 2013), randomized 422 people with seasonal allergic rhinitis.
-Those who added acupuncture to antihistamines reported small but statistically significant improvements in allergy-related quality of life and used less rescue medication than those on medication or sham acupuncture alone.
-The size of the benefit was modest, sham acupuncture also improved, and effects were measured over a limited window — so this is encouraging, not definitive.
+- ACUSAR trial: Brinkhaus et al. (Annals of Internal Medicine, 2013) randomized 422 people with seasonal allergic rhinitis.
+Those who added acupuncture to antihistamines reported statistically significant improvements in allergy-related quality of life and used less rescue medication than those on medication or sham acupuncture alone.
+The effect was modest and sham also improved — encouraging, not definitive.

 Our approach & what to expect